hartzis/javascript/README.md

   - Find Craftsy's JavaScript developers on Freenode at [#denverscript](irc://chat.freenode.net/denverscript).

+  - For more information about IRC, check out [this guide](http://botbotme.github.io/irc-guide/).

 ## Contributors

   - Craftsy's version of this style guide was a joint effort between the members of our Front End guild.
+Learn more about Craftsy at our [About Us](http://www.craftsy.com/about) page!

   - [View Airbnb's Contributors](https://github.com/airbnb/javascript/graphs/contributors)